'What were you thinking?!'

 Realization dawned on Glaw, and things he hoped were untrue began to make a lot of sense.
 Vita voiced his suspicions before he had the chance.

 Uneven footsteps from the corridor pulled them all out of the ensuing, horrified silence.
-A boy had come stumbling down the stairs and was making his way across.
+A boy had come stumbling down the stairs and was making his way past them.
 Not unusual, since it seemed the crew's sleeping quarters were somewhere at the other end of the corridor, but the way Thais sat bolt upright as he came closer made Glaw pay extra attention to him.

 The boy was cradling his right arm to his chest and his pale face was covered in sweat.
 He'd bitten clean through his lip and there was a thin trail of blood down his chin.
 It didn't take a genius to figure out what had happened.